 Palantir Technologies – The Philosopher’s Stoned

 The Palantíri were the Seeing-stones of Middle-earth, the fictional world of J.R.
 Tolkein in Lord of the Rings.
 According to legend, the Palantíri [singular Palantir] could only show visions or intended thoughts of the users.
-Their vision was not based on obstacles, but on darkness; they could see through things, but would only see shadow.
+Their vision was not hampered by obstacles, but by darkness; they could see through things, but would only see shadow.

-That sounds a bit unreliable… but it sells!
+That may sound unreliable… but it sells!
 Welcome to Big Brother meets Big Data!

-Palantir Technologies, is a premium Silicon Valley start-up, whose business it’s been to write clever software to track your digital footprints, and then JOIN THE DOTS to predict who you are, and where you might go next.
-Its directors are Peter Thiel, Mr Paypal-Facebook, and Alex Karp an “eccentric philosopher” who has turned their Palo Alto head-quarter into a replica of The Shire.
-If it sounds like a fairy story, it’s not.
-Palantir’s software has been labelled the KILLER APP.
-It was used to hunt down and murder Osama Bin Laden.
+Palantir Technologies, is a premium Silicon Valley start-up, whose business it’s been to write clever software to track digital footprints, then ‘join the dots’ to predict who you are and what you might do next.
+Its directors are Peter Thiel, the co-founder of Paypal and first outside investor in Facebook, and Alex Karp, an “eccentric philosopher” who has turned their Palo Alto headquarters into a replica of The Shire from ‘Lord of the Rings’.
+If it sounds like a fairy story, it is not.
+Palantir’s software has been labelled the Killer App.
+It was allegedly used to hunt down and kill Osama Bin Laden.

 Palantir is ‘well in’.
 Its advisors are Condoleezza Rice and George Tenet (ex CIA).
-It was funded by the CIA, who became a client of Palantir back in 2004.
-Other government clients are the NSA, the FBI, the NYPD, and a number of Counter-Terrorism & Military Agencies.
+It was funded by the CIA, which became a client of Palantir back in 2004.
+Other government clients are the NSA, the FBI, the NYPD, and a number of counter terrorism and military agencies.

-This baby has been valued at 5-8 billion dollars and is predicting another billion in private sector deals in 2014.
+This baby has been valued at five to eight billion dollars and is predicting another billion in private sector deals in 2014.
 Forbes Magazine reports:

 “Palantir is emerging from the shadow world of spies and special ops to take corporate America by storm.
 Private-sector deals now account for close to 60% of the company’s revenue.”